 He values the arts and participates in, and promotes, all genres, believing that a strong arts culture is essential to the social and economic capital of Burnie and the surrounds.
 He promotes healthy and active lifestyles and has recently been a convert to the sport of disc golf.

-Chris sits on the Burnie Regional Museum Special Advisory Committee and the Burnie City Council Audit Committee.
-Along with these committees for council, he also sits on committees for: Burnie Local Enabling Group Inc, Hellyer College School Association, Hellyer College Residents Collective and is a member of the executive committee of the Tasmanian Association of State School Organisations, and the McKenna Park Hockey Complex management committee.
+Chris sits on the Burnie City Council Audit Committee.
+Along with this committee for council, he also sits on committees for: Burnie Local Enabling Group Inc, Hellyer College School Association, Hellyer College Residents Collective and is a member of the executive committee of the Tasmanian Association of State School Organisations, and the McKenna Park Hockey Complex management committee.